-The Office of the Director of Public Prosecutions has three legal divisions:
+The Office of the Director of Public Prosecutions has four divisions:

 - The Directing Division is responsible for the overall direction of serious criminal proceedings.
 This includes making the decision whether to prosecute and for what offence, for making any decision to withdraw proceedings or to accept pleas to lesser offences, and to bring appeals in relation to points of law or seek reviews of unduly lenient sentences. - The Solicitors Division is responsible for providing the solicitor service in Dublin to the Director.
-This includes the general preparation of indictable cases, including the preparation of books of evidence, the instruction and attendance on counsel at the hearing, the conduct of summary prosecutions and the conduct of all Judicial Review cases on the Director's behalf. - The Prosecution Support Services Division is responsible for knowledge management strategies, developing policy responses to a range of issues arising both nationally and internationally, devising responses as required to national and EU legislation, ensuring that victims' rights arising from the EU Victims Directive and national legislation are implemented and for work arising from international co-operation and mutual legal assistance in prosecutions.
+This includes the general preparation of indictable cases, including the preparation of books of evidence, the instruction and attendance on counsel at the hearing, the conduct of summary prosecutions and the conduct of all Judicial Review cases on the Director's behalf. - The Prosecution Support Services Division is responsible for knowledge management strategies, developing policy responses to a range of issues arising both nationally and internationally, devising responses as required to national and EU legislation, ensuring that victims' rights arising from the EU Victims Directive and national legislation are implemented and for work arising from international co-operation and mutual legal assistance in prosecutions. - The Administration Division is responsible for providing the organisational, infrastructural, administrative and information services required by the Office.